 A number of programs have been developed for those dealing with sex addiction.
-One such program is Sex Addicts Anonymous, better known as SA, which seeks to help addicts find recovery through a twelve-step program at meetings throughout the country.
+One such program is Sex Addicts Anonymous, better known as SAA, which seeks to help addicts find recovery through a twelve-step program at meetings throughout the country.
 There are even full treatment facilities for people who struggle with sexually compulsive behaviors and addiction, like Desert Solace in the red rock mountains of southern Utah and Recovery Ranch in Tennessee.
 All of these resources show that real people are struggling and need help.
 Sexually compulsive behavior, including viewing pornography, is a real condition and those suffering in silence because of shame or social stigma need to be supported.

 People struggling with porn who sign up for Fortify—our interactive online recovery program—are witnessing huge success.
 We’ve spent countless hours developing the best tools to help teens (and adults) break free from the chains of pornography and we currently have over 60,000 users taking this step toward freedom.

 Head over to fortifyprogram.org and sign up and then download the Fortify app for free.
 Creating an account is free for anyone under 21 years old and is a very inexpensive fee for adults.